qiuyi6732/BUSA649_GigEfx/README_CLIENT.md

 ## Connection Details

+### Credentials Location

+The connection configuration is stored in a separate text file:

+- `connection_config.txt` — located in the `handoff_files/` root directory
+- **Note**: The password is not included in the file and should be shared securely (e.g., by email or private message)

 You can use any SQL client (recommended: **DBeaver**).
 Below are the credentials for accessing the database:

 | Item              | Value                                                 |